Feb 23, 2024

 What is Transmasc?

 Transmasc as a term is relatively flexible in its usage, but the baseline definition is that it is used by people who identify on the masculine side of the spectrum.
-Anyone who was assigned female at birth but who aligns (whether consistently, or at times) on the masculine side can use this term.
+Anyone who was assigned female at birth but who aligns (whether consistently, or sometimes) on the masculine side can use this term.

 How is Transmasc Different than Trans Man?